Learn what a list is and how to use them.

 This is because the input you are trying to add looks like "Block Name (1)".
 Somewhere, a List of One was created.
 Lists of one are sometimes unintentionally created by the user, or during CAD/Part importing.
 They can be converted to singular entities by either dragging the entity out of the Properties tab of the Info panel or by using the List Element block.

 To drag the entity out, open up the Properties tab, expand until you find the part, and drag the part chip into the Notebook.
 This creates a block in the Notebook that doesn't have a list.
+You can also drag the chip out directly into an input.

 Groups in nTop are the same thing as lists, except they can contain a combination of any block types.
 For example, the group below consists of a point, a sphere, and a cube.
 The same list manipulation operations described can be performed on groups.